 Persistent disruptive or withdrawn behaviours do not necessarily mean that a child has SEND.
+(6.21)

-(6.21) 5.12.
-What should I do if I think my child may have special educational n and/or disability? eeds You should talk to your child's class teacher.
-The class teacher will discuss your concerns with the SENCo Your concerns about your child's development will always be listened to and taken seriously as we recognise that you know and understand your child better than anyone We also listen to and address any concerns raised by children themselves 6.20 5.13.
+5.12.
+What should I do if I think my child may have special educational needs and/or disability?

+- You should talk to your child's class teacher.
+The class teacher will discuss your concerns with the SENCo - Your concerns about your child's development will always be listened to and taken seriously as we recognise that you know and understand your child better than anyone - We also listen to and address any concerns raised by children themselves

+5.13.
 How will the school adapt the curriculum and learning environment to match my child's needs?

-We do what is necessary to enable children to develop, learn, participate and achieve the best possible outcomes across our broad and balanced curriculum, whether that is through reasonable adjustments for a child with a disability or special educational provision for a child with SEN. We make the following adaptions to ensure all children's needs are met: 1.34, 6.12, 6.82 We make the following adaptions to ensure all children's needs are met.
-We differentiate our curriculum to ensure that all children are able to access it, for example: By grouping - small group, 1:1, ability, peer partners Content of the lesson Teaching style - taking into account that children may be visual, auditory or kinaesthetic learners Pace of the lesson - learning breaks Provision of alternative recording methods - scribing, use of technology, mind mapping, photographs Outcomes expected from individual children Materials used e.g. practical resources Support level provided - pre-teach sessions Provision of alternative location for completion of work - individual work station, quieter break-out room We adapt resources and staffing to ensure that all children are able to access the curriculum, for example: Visual resources to support auditory memory processing Use of laptops for children with recording needs Place staff where there is most need We use recommended aids, as necessary, to ensure that all children are able to access the curriculum, for example: Enlarging of print for children with a visual impairment Most advantageous positioning for children with a hearing impairment within the classroom and use of aids, as recommended Use of coloured overlays Sensory cushions, weighted blankets for children with sensory issues
+We do what is necessary to enable children to develop, learn, participate and achieve the best possible outcomes across our broad and balanced curriculum, whether that is through reasonable adjustments for a child with a disability or special educational provision for a child with SEN.

+We make the following adaptions to ensure all children's needs are met:

+- We differentiate our curriculum to ensure that all children are able to access it, for example:

+- > By grouping small group, 1:1, ability, peer partners

+- Content of the lesson

+- > Teaching style taking into account that children may be visual, auditory or kinaesthetic learners

+- Lesson format thematic games, role-play, discovery learning

+- Pace of the lesson learning breaks

+- Provision of alternative recording methods scribing, use of technology, mind mapping, photographs

+- Outcomes expected from individual children

+- Materials used e.g. practical resources

+- Support level provided pre-teach sessions

+- Provision of alternative location for completion of work individual work station, quieter break-out room

+- We adapt resources and staffing to ensure that all children are able to access the curriculum, for example:

+- Visual resources to support auditory memory processing

+- Use of laptops for children with recording needs

+- Place staff where there is most need

+- We use recommended aids, as necessary, to ensure that all children are able to access the curriculum, for example:

+- > Enlarging of print for children with a visual impairment

+- Most advantageous positioning for children with a hearing impairment within the classroom and use of aids, as recommended

+- Use of coloured overlays

+- > Sensory cushions, weighted blankets for children with sensory issues

+- We endeavour to ensure that all classrooms are dyslexia friendly including, for example:

+- > use of pictorially labelled resources

+- word walls

+- word/ phonic prompt mats

+- highlighting pens and reading rulers

+- coloured interactive boards

+- alternative means of recording

+- modelled and shared writing opportunities

+- We endeavour to ensure that all classrooms are Autism friendly including, for example:

+- use of visual/ personalised timetables

+- prompt/sequence cards as necessary

+- quiet work stations

+- areas of retreat

+- We endeavour to ensure that all classrooms are communication friendly including, for example:

+- use of visuals in lessons

+- > 'chunking' of instructions

+- > use of the 10 second rule to allow processing time

+- pre-teaching of key vocabulary